-Exciting new style The Suzuki GSX-R750 2009 comes with an exciting, angular and evolved new look, including a powerful new optical front and an even more effective aerodynamics.
+The Suzuki GSX-R750 2009 comes with an exciting, angular and evolved new look, including a powerful new optical front and an even more effective aerodynamics.

 Improvements in the air flow path are the result of work in the wind tunnel, which reduces the coefficient of friction while maintaining the rider wind protection and increases the efficiency of dynamic air intakes.

 The front cowling incorporates three projectors located next to each other, the central 55W halogen light H11 for short and long two halogen light Multi-reflector HB3 60W on each side.